-ADuC812 Errata Sheet
+ADuC812

-1. ADC FUNCTION - ADC CONVERSION IN DMA MODE:
+1. ADC FUNCTION - ADC CONVERSION IN DMA MODE :

 Background: The ADC can be triggered by 1 of 4 trigger events in Normal and DMA operating modes, namely: Single Software Conversion, Continuous Software Conversions, External Pin Triggered Conversions and Timer2 triggered Conversions.
-DMA mode is initiated by setting the DMA bit in the ADCCON2 SFR and the DMA controller proceeds starting from the external data memory address indicated by the DMA address SFRs DMAL/H/P. Once a DMA conversion sequence is complete, both the DMA bit and the bit controlling the conversion mode are reset by the conversions unless DMA Address (DMAL/H/P) is initially set to
+DMA mode is initiated by setting the DMA bit in the ADCCON2 SFR and the DMA controller proceeds starting from the external data memory address indicated by the DMA address SFRs DMAL/H/P. Once a DMA conversion sequence is complete, both the DMA bit and the bit controlling the conversion mode are reset by the DMA controller.

-DMA controller.

 Issue: a.
-DMA operation will not execute when triggered from Timer2 driven b.
-The conversion mode bits (EXTC and T2C) are NOT reset upon completion of a DMA conversion sequence triggered by Timer2 or exter nal CONVST events.
+DMA operation will not execute when triggered from Timer2 driven conversions unless DMA Address (DMAL/H/P) is initially set to 000000H. b.
+The conversion mode bits (EXTC and T2C) are NOT reset upon completion of a DMA conversion sequence triggered by Timer2 or external CONVST events. c.
+A write to DMA address registers DMAL or DMAH can corrupt the LSB of the adjacent DMA address register byte (DMAH or DMAP). d.
+DMA operation will not execute when triggered from Timer2 driven conversions unless ADCCON2 is written before ADCCON1 when configuring the ADC.
+Work-Around : a.
+For Timer2 triggered DMA conversions, ensure that the DMA start address is set to 000000H. b.

-000000H.

-c.
-A write to DMA address registers DMAL or DMAH can corrupt the LSB of the adjacent DMA address register byte (DMAH or DMAP).

-Work-Around: a.
-For Timer2 triggered DMA conversions, ensure that the DMA start address is set to 000000H.

-b.
 When using Timer2 or Ext.
 Pin triggered DMA conversions, ensure that you force EXTC and T2C bits (ADCCON2) to reset by writing to these bits immediately after DMA completion.
-This will ensure that the ADC halts conversion as soon as the DMA sequence has completed.

-c.
-The DMA address registers should be written in the following order:

-DML, DMAH, DMAP.
+This will ensure that the ADC halts conversion as soon as the DMA sequence has completed.c.
+The DMA address registers should be written in the following order: DML, DMAH, DMAP. d.
+For Timer2 triggered conversions, ensure the correct configuration sequence is used for the ADC i.e. Configure ADCCON2 before ADCCON1.
+Related Issues : None.